 Open a study Bible and you will see a column of tiny superscripts running alongside the main text.
 Each superscript points somewhere else in Scripture — sometimes to the chapter next door, sometimes to a book five hundred pages away.
 Those pointers are cross-references.

-At the simplest level, a cross-reference says: these two passages speak to each other.
+At the simplest level, a Bible cross reference says: these two passages speak to each other.
 A prophet in Isaiah foresees what a Gospel writer later records.
 An apostle quotes a Psalm as he argues his case.
 A sermon in Acts echoes the cadence of a speech in Deuteronomy.
-The link is what a careful reader draws between the two — and a cross-reference is that link written down.
+The link is what a careful reader draws between the two — and a cross reference is that link written down.

 No Bible was born with cross-references in it.
 Editors add them.
 Over centuries of close study, scholars have compiled tens of thousands of these connections, and modern computational work has expanded the count further still.
 This visualization shows every one of them at once.